 Refractive Procedures at Baylor College of Medicine

 Laser vision correction surgery involves the use of lasers or other devices to treat the refractive errors of the eye.
-For laser eye surgery, the surgeons at Baylor Vision use the newest technologies that are available for the treatment of nearsightedness, farsightedness, and astigmatism.
+For laser eye surgery, our physicians use the newest technologies that are available for the treatment of nearsightedness, farsightedness, and astigmatism.
 All of these refractive procedures for laser vision correction have one goal in mind: to reduce one's need for glasses and contact lenses.

-Baylor Vision, located in the Alkek Eye Center, houses two of the lasers used for laser vision correction: the VISX STAR S4 excimer laser and the IntraLase® FS laser.
+The Alkek Eye Center houses two of the lasers used for laser vision correction: the VISX STAR S4 excimer laser and the IntraLase® FS laser.

 VISX STAR S4 Excimer Laser

 The VISX STAR S4 laser is FDA approved for treatment of nearsightedness, farsightedness and astigmatism.
 This laser uses a scanning delivery system that produces an extremely smooth corneal surface.
 It features superb optics, an accurate calibration mechanism and a unique infrared tracker that ensures that the laser treatment is properly centered on the eye.

 The VISX STAR S4 laser has the capability of performing customized treatments with the CustomVue technology.
 CustomVue uses wavefront technology that was originally developed for measuring optical imperfections in high-powered astronomical telescopes.